Black Tap

 Black Tap Craft Burgers & Beer is an international gourmet burger restaurant chain run by restaurateur Chris Barish.
 The name Black Tap is a reference to Craft Beers where Black Tap handles are a mainstay.

 Black Tap was founded in 2015 as a 15-seater in New York City by restaurateur Chris Barish, son of Planet Hollywood founder and film producer Keith Barish.

-The restaurant was noted for its creatively-decorated milkshakes, In 2016, Black Tap received Time Out magazine's People's Choice award for 'Best Burger'.
+The restaurant featured creatively-decorated milkshakes, In 2016, Black Tap received Time Out magazine's People's Choice award for 'Best Burger'.

-Black Tap owns locations in New York City's Midtown, Soho, and Herald Square neighborhoods, Las Vegas, Anaheim, Singapore, Dallas, Geneva, Zürich, Dubai, Kuwait, Abu Dhabi, Bahrain, Erbil, and Saudi Arabia.
+Black Tap locations are in New York City's Midtown, Soho, and Herald Square neighborhoods, Las Vegas, Anaheim, Singapore, Dallas, Geneva, Zürich, Dubai, Kuwait, Abu Dhabi, Bahrain, Erbil, and Saudi Arabia.

 In May 2023, Black Tap opened a new location in Nashville and won Nashville Scene's Best Burger award.

 Black Tap is known for their unique milkshakes called "Crazyshakes®" which Black Tap owns the trademark for.
 Flavors include Cookies 'N Cream Supreme, Strawberry Shortcake, The Cakeshake® among other locally crafted shakes for each local market.

-Celebrities have frequently been seen endorsing Black Tap Burgers including The Weeknd, Joe Jonas, Kate Hudson, and Katie Holmes.
+Celebrities who have endorsed Black Tap Burgers include The Weeknd, Joe Jonas, Kate Hudson, and Katie Holmes.